Aerial lift: Gondola lift

 The London Cable Car over the River Thames, London.

 A gondola lift in Tignes, France.

 A gondola lift consists of a continuously circulating cable that is strung between two or more stations, over intermediate supporting towers.
 The cable is driven by a bullwheel in a terminal, which is connected to an engine or electric motor.
 Multiple gondola cabins are attached to the cable, usually with detachable grips, enabling them to slow down in the stations to facilitate safe boarding.
 Fixed-grip variants exist, although these are considerably less common.
 Lifts with a single cable are sometimes referred to as "mono-cable" gondola lifts.
 Depending on the design of the individual lift, the capacity, cost, and functionality of a gondola lift will differ dramatically.
-Because of the proliferation of such systems in the Alpine regions of Europe, the French language name of télécabine is also used in an English-language context.
 Gondola lifts are also used for urban transportation.
 Examples include the Singapore Cable Car, Metrocable (Medellín), Metrocable (Caracas), Mi Teleférico (La Paz), and London Cable Car.

 Bicable and tricable gondola lifts

 The Ngong Ping 360 bicable gondola lift in Hong Kong, built by Leitner.

-A tricable gondola lift at the Stubaier Gletscher, Austria.
+One of the 28 cabins on the Peak 2 Peak Gondola tricable in Whistler Blackcomb Resort, Canada.

 Gondola lifts which feature one stationary 'support' rope and one haul rope are known as bi-cable gondola lifts, while lifts that feature two support ropes and one haul rope are known as tri-cable gondola lifts.
 Examples include Ngong Ping Skyrail (Hong Kong) and the Peak 2 Peak Gondola (Canada).